aydin-hasanli/Solar-Panel-EDA/README.md

 \
 Null hypothesys: Cost per KW is same the for all module technology types.\
 Alternative hypothesys: Cost per KW is same the for all module technology types.\
-Signnificance level threshold is 5%.
+Significance level threshold (alpha) is 5%.